-Knotted Time is a representation of our GPS data in textile form.
+Knotted Time is a carpet representing of our GPS data.
 We are fascinated with the idea that pattern, alongside its decorative function also encodes information.
 In many traditions of carpet and textile making all over the world, patterns can represent historical, narrative, mythological and familial relationship information.

 The information encoded into the carpet is derived from the collection of everywhere we go in our daily lives which we have maintained for well over a decade.
-Each carpet encodes a year of GPS data.
-Each line is a day and as there are 72 knots in a line, a knot is 20 minutes.
-If there is any GPS data within the 20 minute period, the knot is made with black wool.
+Each carpet represents a year of GPS data for one of us.
+Each line of the hand knotted carpet represents a day.
+There are 72 knots in a line, so a knot represents 20 minutes.
+If there are any GPS data within a 20 minute period, the knot is made with black wool.
 In this way, the pattern produced represents activity outdoors (black wool) vs indoors or no data (white wool).

-Using software Dan wrote to produce a knotting pattern, the carpets have been made by many different people, some of whom participate in the video we made to accompany the installation at the Villa Merkel in Esslingen.
-We are extremely pleased to be able to contribute this new work to the group exhibition ‘Networking the Unseen’ at the Villa Merkel, curated by Gretta Louw which runs until 4th March 2018.
+Dan wrote a computer script to produce patterns from which the carpets were hand knotted by many different people, some of whom participate in the video we made to accompany the installation.
+Knotting Time was initially made for the group exhibition ‘Networking the Unseen’ at the Villa Merkel in Esslingen, Germany, curated by Gretta Louw in 2018.

 Alongside the first completed carpet which represented Dan’s data from 2016, we produced pen plotter pattern annotations.
 These provide a key to the carpets and insights into the life events that are knotted into them, such as a period for Dan in Hospital, having his gall bladder removed, resulting in an empty stripe in the carpet.